-If you’ve tuned into NBC’s hit show The Voice, you’ve probably seen indie singer David Vogel rock the stage on Team Arianna.
+If you’ve tuned into NBC’s hit show The Voice, you’ve probably seen indie singer and SAE Institute alumnus David Vogel rock the stage on Team Arianna.
 If you haven’t, don’t worry, we’ll catch you up!

 During the fourth night of blind auditions, David, hailing from upstate New York, took the stage to perform a rendition of Ariana Grande’s hit song, “Breathin.”
 As she sang along to her own lyrics, it wasn’t long before her chair turned and he officially became a member of her team.